Interpassivity: Meaning and examples

 An example of interpassivity, given by Žižek, in his book How To Read Lacan, uses the VCR to illustrate the concept.
 The VCR records a movie (presumably to be watched later).
 However, Žižek argues that since the VCR can record, people who own them watch fewer movies because they can record them and have them on hand.
 The VCR does the watching of the movie so the owner of the VCR can be free not to watch the movie. Žižek uses the VCR to demonstrate the big other's role in interpassivity.
-The VCR, like canned laughter in a show, functions as a tool interacting with itself so the viewer can not watch the show.
+The VCR, like canned laughter in a show, functions as a tool interacting with itself so the viewer need not watch the show.

 Pfaller, a professor of philosophy at the University of Art and Design Linz, elaborated the theory of interpassivity within the fields of cultural studies and psychoanalysis..
 He has also received an award for the best 2014 book in psychoanalysis by the American Psychoanalytic Association, for his book On the Pleasure Principle in Culture: Illusions without Owners, which also includes a discussion of the concept of interpassivity.
 Pfaller reasons that because interpassive behaviour typically proceeds unconsciously, the rationale of outsourcing one's enjoyment might feel counterintuitive to interpassive subjects themselves and takes the form of an illusion they do not identify with, yet continue enacting in their overt ritualised behaviour.
 Juha Suoranta and Tere Vadén, working on the basis of Pfaller's and Zizek's insights, stress interpassivity's potential of changing "into its negative when illusory interactivity produces passivity".

 In his book Capitalist Realism, the British philosopher Mark Fisher explores the widespread effects of neoliberal ideology on popular culture, specifically how "time after time, the villain in Hollywood films will turn out to be the 'evil corporation'.
 Far from undermining capitalist realism, this gestural anti-capitalism actually reinforces it".
 In the book, he goes on to use Disney/Pixar's 2008 film WALL-E, where Earth is a garbage-strewn wasteland due to ecocide, caused by rampant consumerism, corporate greed, and environmental neglect, as his prime example.
 Fisher argues: "A film like Wall-E exemplifies what Robert Pfaller has called 'interpassivity': the film performs our anti-capitalism for us, allowing us to continue to consume with impunity."